FRBCesab/chessboard/README.md

 create complex connectivity scenarios.

-`chessboard` can handle spatial networks, but it does not explicitly use spatial coordinates to find neighbors (it is not based on spatial distances).
-Instead, it identifies neighbors according to the **nodes labels** (i.e. the nodes position on a two-dimension chessboard) and the selected method (pawn, fool, rook, bishop, knight, queen, wizard, etc.).
+`chessboard` can handle spatial networks, but it does not explicitly use geographical coordinates to find neighbors (it is not based on spatial distance).
+Instead, it identifies neighbors according to the **node labels** (i.e. the node positions on a two-dimension chessboard) and a specific method (pawn, fool, rook, bishop, knight, queen, wizard, etc.).

 It implements the following rules to detect neighbors and create edges: